Mxnxn/Mxnxn/README.md

 I've pursued a Master of Professional Analytics (Applied Machine Intelligence) at Northeastern University Toronto Campus.
 I'm still a young person who has experimented with several initiatives in each of the aforementioned directions.

-I have skills and I always trying to master them more by taking on complex challenges.
-In 2019, I started invoicing project while learning ReactJs.
-Doing same for ML and DL.
-Because I believe it's a best-possible approach to learn as well as work by reading documentation, facing errors, etc.

 Website:
 - https://mxnxn.com (Website for Data Scientist)
 - https://dev.mxnxn.com (Website for Web developer)